AshleyMatula/RescuWise/README.md

 6. Create `.env` file in the project root directory:

    Your variables will vary a bit depending on your setup but use this template to start.
-Make sure to enter the credentials for your local database.
+Make sure to enter the credentials for your local database. (**When necessary, request AWS keys in Slack.**)

    ```
    SECRET_KEY=ja391197!tv&r$qbptd10(ecx0visy&ur#*)se&+*j(+v9#fbp